 You should also remember that these guidelines are not set in stone, and there are apartments that can be classified as rent-stabilized on a case-to-case basis.
-For example, if you rented a unit in a building that was initially classified as rent-stabilized but was converted into a co-op, you can contact the NYS Homes and Community Renewal board to have your unit’s status remain as rent-stabilized.
+For example, if you rent a unit in a building that was initially classified as rent-stabilized but was converted into a co-op, you can contact the NYS Homes and Community Renewal board to have your unit’s status remain as rent-stabilized.

 Here’s a bit of bad news for you: there is no state law in NYC that will limit the amount of rent increase by your landlord if you are renting a non-stabilized apartment.

 There is one silver lining though: while non-stabilized apartments don’t have rent increase protections, most landlords will only increase rent by around 5%.
 Unless there are exceptional circumstances, your landlord will most likely choose to charge you an affordable amount rather than risk having to find a new tenant.